Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

 Juan Villa is the Latin American Manager for the Texas A&M Transportation Institute (TTI) based in Mexico City, where he is responsible for performing research in freight transportation, logistics, and trade.
-He is a researcher with thirty nine years of experience in the U.S., Europe, Mexico, and other Latin American counties.
+He is a researcher with 39 years of experience in the U.S., Europe, Mexico, and other Latin American counties.
 Villa serves as a member of the U.S. Department of Commerce’s Committee on Supply Chain Competitiveness, and is the Chair of the Transportation Research Board International Trade and Transportation Committee.
 He has been published in several journals, including Elsevier’s Research in Transportation Business and Management and Transportation Research Record Journal of the Transportation Research Board

 Texas A&M Transportation Institute, Mexico City, Mexico